 If you are just wanting to conduct a trademark search and/or file a trademark application, then no. That is because trademarks are governed under federal law (although states also have their own trademark statutes).
 It may often be advantageous for you to hire a trademark attorney in another area.
 For example, businesses located in New York may not wish to pay the going rate for trademark services in their city.
 However, if you need to file (or defend) a trademark infringement lawsuit, you will need to hire someone that can practice law in the relevant jurisdiction.

-I am located in St. Louis, but I have worked with clients on both coasts and between.
+I am located in Phoenix, but I have worked with clients on both coasts and between.
 In fact, I have represented clients in Canada, Mexico, the UK, Russia, and Latvia.
 One thing I love about what I do is that it allows me to work with businesses from all over!

 Why should I work with a trademark attorney?